nrdxp/nrd.sh/content/blog/everything-is-a-trust-decision.md

 is why this post exists, and why an engineer who was fixing two things is now writing to everyone.

-This post is out of order, and deliberately.
-It is a critique of the process by which science, and open source with it, decides which claims to admit and whom to believe, and I am publishing it before that process has reviewed it.
-The argument itself supplies the reason: a process that cannot check its own record cannot correct itself from inside, not in time, and nobody inside it will want to hear that.
-Self-correction is supposed to be what science does.
-This post is that correction, from outside, with a date on it.

-Under the credit problem sits a deeper one.
-A footnote is a forwarding address.
-It says: the evidence is not here, go and ask them.
-Almost nobody goes.
-So a citation is a promise the reader takes on faith, and a result is not checked by being cited, however many times.
-If you hold the evidence in your own hands and can rerun it, the result is checked, whether or not a journal ever said so.
-The check is the thing; the pointer is a stand-in for it when the check is out of reach.
-Our institutions have that backwards.
-What gets believed is what the pipeline has approved, and the approval says nothing about the
-contents: a true result without it is waved away because there is nothing to cite, and a false result with it travels for years looking like knowledge.
-The pipeline, not the evidence, decides who is believed, and everyone who wants to be believed has to queue for it.
-It does not have to work that way.
-A record in which every claim carries its grade, checked by machine, cited at source, taken on a named person's word, or argued from other claims, would let anyone look instead of asking whom to trust.
-That is a problem of how the record is built, and a problem of that kind can have an engineered solution.

-Certificate Transparency shows what one looks like.
-It is the public log of every security certificate issued for every website, the thing behind the padlock in your browser, and it is the most widely deployed record of its kind in the world: entries are added and never removed.
-It can prove exactly two things.
-That an entry is in the log.
-And that a newer version of the log is the old one with more entries on the end, nothing erased or rewritten.
-Both proofs are tiny.
-The log is stored as a tree of fingerprints, where a fingerprint, a hash, is a short string computed from a thing such that any change to the thing changes the string; the tree is a Merkle tree, and a proof is one path down it, a short chain of fingerprints that barely grows as the log grows.
-Ask it anything about what the entries *say*, how many certificates it holds for your domain, whether one was issued by an authority you never authorized, and it has no proof to give you; someone reads the entries.
-That is no gap in its engineering.
-Its two proofs read the shape of the tree and never its contents, and nobody had a theory of which claims about contents could have a proof like that.

-Some claims about a record have a special shape: what they say about the whole is assembled from what they say about the pieces, the way a total is assembled from the lines of a receipt.
-The paper calls a claim of that shape a *fold*.
-Whenever a claim over a record is a fold, a checker can settle it at every size the record ever reaches with a number of openings that grows only with the logarithm of the record, from the shape of the claim alone, assuming nothing but that fingerprints cannot be forged.
-Every other claim that keeps its proof small pays for it with a hardness assumption, a bet from cryptography that some problem is too hard to solve.
-The paper's word for a record held that way is *eusynoptic*, Aristotle's word for a city small enough to survey at a glance, and the glance stays the same size no matter how large the record grows.
-Certificate Transparency's two proofs, "this is in the log" and "this log extends that one," are both of this shape, and both read the structure of the log and never its entries.
-"This finding was in the record before that one" is another, and it reads the entries.
-So is "everything this paper cites was in the record before it," and so is "no package beneath this program has been pulled as of entry *n*."
-"This result reproduces" is fixed by the record only when the record carries everything a stranger needs to run it, and where it does not, the theorem names what you are trusting instead: the authors' word, or a named replicator's.

-Nobody has felt this yet, because nobody has built a record whose claims come with proofs with as few pieces as a Merkle path: priority as a receipt instead of a dispute, a citation as a pointer you can check instead of one you take on faith, a result graded by what a stranger can rerun.
-Those follow from the result, and each can be tested.
-If one fails, the result is wrong.

-Since the first draft, we tested one of them: that the small proof is not a property of Merkle trees but of any claim with the fold shape, over any domain, and that it holds at scale.
-We built an engine on the two calculi and ran it against randomly generated domains and randomly generated claims of that shape, each resting on many entries, over records of up to a million entries, under three seeds.
-The work to check a claim stayed logarithmic in the record's size, in counted operations and in wall-clock time, and the part of the engine that opens a proof against the record's fingerprint is proved sound in Lean, assuming an injective hash and stated at the simplest measure.
-The run itself uses a test hash that is not injective, so the run is evidence about the structure rather than about collision resistance, and the logarithmic bound on the number of openings is proved in the paper's development and tested, not proved, in the engine.
-The engine is not public yet.
-Until it is, this is my report of what it did; when it is, you can run it.
-We are building two records on it, one for packages and one for identity, and both appear near the end, along with the rougher one that built this paper.
-The one science needs, nobody has built, and the finding says what it would have to be.
-You may want to see us succeed or you may want to see us fall.
-Either way, the argument is the thing to contend with.

 A few facts the argument depends on.
 This is my first scientific contribution.
 My co-author Zach Collier and I asked one question in two forms.
 Trust has boundaries; everyone knows that, and Thompson drew one